Cameron Morrah

-Cameron Morrah (born March 18, 1987) is an American former professional football tight end who played in the National Football League (NFL) and Canadian Football League (CFL).
+Cameron Morrah (born March 18, 1987) is an American former professional football player who was a tight end who played in the National Football League (NFL) and Canadian Football League (CFL).
 He played college football for the California Golden Bears and was selected by the Seattle Seahawks in the seventh round of the 2009 NFL draft.

 Early life

 Morrah was a standout defensive end and tight end at Claremont High where he helped lead his team to three straight Baseline League championships, racking up honors as a three-time first-team All Baseline League Selection, three-time All CIF Southern Section Selection, team MVP, 13th ranked defensive end in the nation, rated 28th best player in the state of California, 60th best in the Far West Region, four stars by Rivals, and was a Parade All American, making him one of the top recruits for the Golden Bears 2005 recruiting class.

 College career

 Morrah during his tenure at Cal in December 2008.

-Morrah played college football at California, where he led the Golden Bears in touchdown receptions in the 2008 season with 8.
+Morrah played college football at the University of California, Berkeley, where he led the Golden Bears in touchdown receptions in the 2008 season with 8.
 After receiving a touchdown pass from QB Nate Longshore on December 6, 2008 vs Washington, Morrah became the school's single season touchdown record holder for tight ends.